ZupIT/beagle-docs/Settings/content/en/docs/Get Started/Creating a project from scratch/Case Android/_index.md

 ### Step 4: Create an AppBeagleConfig

-For the next steps, you should create a `AppBeagleConfig` class, that is part of [**Beagle's installation**](/docs/get-started/installing-beagle/android) and it's responsible to register some important configurations.
+For the next steps, you should create an `AppBeagleConfig` class, that is part of [**Beagle's installation**](/docs/get-started/installing-beagle/android) and it's responsible to register some important configurations.

 When you create the call, we should guarantee that it's configured in this way: